When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 It also benefits from being accessorized with a belt for those who like to cinch their garment even more.

-Taika is available on our website in PDF format.
+Taika is available on our site in PDF format.

-Taika is graded from size 32 to 56; which is really great as a size range because both the smallest and the curviest can sew this pretty model.
+Taika is graded from size 32 to 56; which is really great as a size range because both the smallest and the curviest can sew this pretty pattern.

-Note that both the pattern and the instructions are in English, fortunately because I do not yet master Finnish!
-If you do not master English, don’t panic!
-The assembly instructions have very clear diagrams for all assembly steps.
+Note that both the pattern and the instructions are in English, fortunately, because I don’t yet master Finnish!
+If you don’t master English, don’t worry!
+The assembly instructions have very clear diagrams for all the assembly steps.
 To be honest, I hardly read the instructions; I looked at the assembly diagrams 😂 and I managed very well.

 To make your life easier, I have summarized the assembly range below in French.